dartmouth-cs98/artificien_pygrid_fork/README.md

 ### With `docker`, and `docker-compose` installed

 1. `cd ./local-pygrid`
 3. `docker compose up`.
 After everything starts running, you should find PyGrid running on `localhost:5000`.
-You should also find our master node running at `localhost:5000`.
+You should also find our master node running at `localhost:5001`.
-4. Using the logs in your terminal, find the jupyterlab URL, and right click it to enter jupyter lab.
-You can interact with your local stack from this jupyterlab URL, which has the artificien library preinstalled and ready to go for testing purposes.
+4. Using the logs in your terminal, find the jupyterlab URL, and click it to enter jupyter lab.
+You can interact with your local stack from this jupyter lab instance, which has the artificien library (`artificienlib`) preinstalled and ready to go for testing purposes.
 6. run `docker compose down` in the `local-pygrid` directory, once you are done testing

 ### Without Docker